kscieslinski/CTF/pwn/bsk/greeter2.0/README.md

 }
 ```

-We can easily spot that a vulnerable part of code is the _scanf_ function which will not only read 256 characters but also place a null byte \0 character at the end of loaded input.
-The \0 character will overflow the buffer.
+We can easily spot that a vulnerable part of code is the _scanf_ function which will not only read 256 characters but also place additional null byte \0 character at the end of loaded input.
+In total scanf will try to place 257 bytes into buffer.
+Therefore the \0 character will overflow the buffer by one byte.
 ![](img/buffer.png)